 .
-Online gaming has grown rapidly to become a major revenue source for casinos and other operators, as well as a significant source of tax revenues for state governments..
-As of October 2021, five states offer legal online casino gaming: New Jersey, Pennsylvania, Michigan, West Virginia, and Delaware.
-Through the first half of 2021, online casinos in the US generated over $1.5 billion in combined 2021 revenue during the year.
-New Jersey set a new US record for monthly online revenue in July. with over $118 million in operator revenue for the month.
-For 2021, New Jersey collected some $200 million in tax revenue from its 15% tax on online gaming.
+Online gaming has grown rapidly to become a major revenue source for casinos and other operators, as well as a significant source of tax revenues for state governments.
+As of October 2024, five states offer legal online casino gaming: New Jersey, Pennsylvania, Michigan, West Virginia, and Delaware.
+New York maintained its leadership by accumulating $1.697 billion in 2023 revenue, while New Jersey ($1.007 billion) and Illinois ($1.002 billion) each eclipsed $1 billion in annual revenue for the first time.

 Only land-based casinos operating in Atlantic City are eligible to receive an Internet Gaming Permit under the New Jersey online gambling law approved in 2013.
 These casinos were also authorized by the law to share their license with up to five other brands, which allows casino brands beyond Atlantic City to launch online casino games after reaching an agreement to affiliate with an Atlantic City casino.
 In May 2018, New Jersey passed another law authorizing online sports betting (see .Sports gambling)..